google/xsecurelock/README.md

             (＾ｕ＾)
             ¯\_(ツ)_/¯

+    *   `time`: shows the current time since the epoch on each keystroke.
+This may be the most secure mode, as it gives feedback to keystroke based exclusively on public information, and does not carry over any state between keystrokes whatsoever - not even some form of randomness.

+            1559655410.922329

+    *   `time_hex`: same as time, but in microseconds and hexadecimal.
+"Because we can".

+            0x58a7f92bd7359

 *   `XSECURELOCK_SAVER`: specifies the desired screen saver module.
 *   `XSECURELOCK_SAVER_RESET_ON_AUTH_CLOSE`: specifies whether to reset the saver module when the auth dialog closes.
 Resetting is done by sending